Hit Your Stride

 - Participate in a program-wide kick-off event prior to the first day of classes

-- Attend eight lectures from amazing faculty members on a variety of subjects
+- Attend four lectures from amazing faculty members on a variety of subjects

-- Meet weekly with seven other sophomores and one junior or senior leader for a co-ed small group discussion
+- Meet weekly with seven other sophomores and two junior or senior leaders for a co-ed small group discussion

-- Attend a weekend overnight about leadership, vocation, and purpose
+- Attend Halftime, a weekend overnight, about leadership, vocation, and purpose

-All eight lectures will take place on Wednesdays from 6:00-7:00 p.m. during the fall semester.
+All four lectures will take place on Wednesdays from 6-7 p.m. during the fall semester.
 Attendance at the Stride lecture series is mandatory for all leads and participants.
 A full list of dates will be provided upon invitation to the program.